datphung239/rock-paper-scissors/README.md

 * This is my first project using only HTML/CSS/JS.
 * 🔗 Live version of the game is [here](https://datphung239.github.io/rock-paper-scissors/).

+## How to play
+- To begin, select one of the three weapon on player side
+- Computer automatically generate weapon
+- The first player to reach a score of 5 wins the game

 ## What I learned
 * Better knowledge of **HTML/CSS/Javascript** basics especially using the DOM to manipulate elements and styles.
 * Listening for and responding to user actions with DOM events
 * Applying knowledge of JavaScript fundamentals to code a working game
 * Solving problem by breaking down large chunks of logic into smaller functions
+* Familiarized myself with the Chrome developer tools.

 ## What could be improved
 * Improve UI for better interaction